microsoft/turnstile/docs/GETTING_STARTED.md

 ## That's it!

-You're ready to start providing seats to SaaS applications using Turnstile!
+You're ready to start providing seats to your SaaS app using Turnstile!
 Should you have any questions, please don't hesitate to [start a new GitHub Discussion](https://github.com/microsoft/turnstile/discussions/categories/q-a).
 We prefer to support users in the open as a learning channel for other users.